 Throughout the 1920s, a Treasury Department led by the uber-wealthy Andrew Mellon presided over a reduction of taxes and the development of capital-friendly international tax rules, approved in due course by a Senate with minimal dissent and sometimes without oversight hearings.
 These actions instituted the transfer price system that prevails today, whereby corporations, in moving goods across borders, from say one subsidiary to another, pretend that they sell the good at “arms-length prices.”

 When the Franklin D. Roosevelt administration proposed various measures to use the tax code to restrain executive compensation, disincentivize mergers, shrink firm size, and stop corporations from hoarding income, he often found that a strong House majority was not enough.
 After the Supreme Court struck down early New Deal policies, FDR proposed a bill to overhaul corporate taxes in order to achieve some of these objectives.
 Despite sailing through the House on a 267 to 93 vote, a mere nine Democratic senators (the majority from the South) defected—stopping the proposal dead.

 And thus, unable to overcome the Senate, the 1920s Gilded Age rules are essentially still on the books today.
-Multiple generations of US policymakers then imposed similar strictures on the rest of the world through an expansive set of treaties and norms, as my new working paper with Martin Hearson shows.
+Multiple generations of US policymakers then imposed similar strictures on the rest of the world through an expansive set of treaties and norms, as my forthcoming working paper with Martin Hearson shows.